nodeontrain/nodeontrain.xyz/tuts/authorization.md

 })
 {% endhighlight %}

-To redirect users trying to edit another user’s profile, we’ll add a second method called correct_user, together with a before filter to call it
+To redirect users trying to edit another user's profile, we'll add a second method called correct_user, together with a before filter to call it

 `app/controllers/users_controller.js`